DOL-003/dol-003-web/app/views/compendium/content/sticks.md

 ---
 title: Analog sticks
-description: "The GameCube controller has two analog sticks: the primary one on the left, and the C-stick on the right."
+subtitle: "The GameCube controller has two analog sticks: the primary one on the left, and the C-stick on the right."
 ---

 Each analog stick assembly is made up of three primary parts: the physical thumbstick, the stickbox, and the potentiometers.
 It's important to know the differences between these three parts, and which types of issues are caused by each part.